AreebAbdulGhani/Interactive-video-player-with-timestamp-linked-comments./README.md

 # 🔥 Anime Interactive Video Player 🔥

 An immersive video player with floating Japanese text, particle effects, and timestamp-linked comments.
-Created for the CodeCircuit Hackathon.
+Proudly created for the **CodeCircuit Hackathon 2025**.

+## 🏆 CodeCircuit Hackathon Project

+This project was developed as part of the CodeCircuit Hackathon 2025, which challenged participants to create innovative and interactive web applications.
+The concept **"Interactive video player with timestamp-linked comments"** was selected from the hackathon's provided list of project ideas and enhanced with anime-themed visuals and interactive elements.

 ## ✨ Key Features